navid0308/A1Evo_MJ_Custom/README.md

 ## Changelogs
 ### Update 2/4/2026 PureEQ v2.9.5 changelog -
 * Use FDW-ed MLP responses to set mean SPL for determining -3dB points for both speakers and subwoofers
-  * This better compensates for extra SPL from reverberations and exposes the actuall roll off
+  * This better compensates for extra SPL from reverberations and exposes the actual roll off
 * Roll in the usage of dynamic bass fill when determining SW bandwidth using the raw responses
   * This should take into account any potential bandwidth gains from EQ filters